Tuition Grants for Doctor of Ministry

 What is a Doctor of Ministry tuition grant?

 A Doctor of Ministry Tuition Grant is one piece of the Seminary’s need-based aid program.
-The grants, which help a student cover the cost of tuition, do not require repayment.
+This is not a merit scholarship but based on financial need.
+These grants, which help a student cover the cost of tuition, do not require repayment.

 Range of Award